michaelb/auto-ytdl/README.md

 - youtube-dl (need to be in the PATH or current folder)
 - ffmpeg (need to be in the PATH or current folder)
-- python3-pip (need to be in the PATH or current folder)
+- pip/python3-pip (need to be in the PATH or current folder)

 (optionnal dependency for better OPUS handling, (windows users, don't bother))

 - kid3-cli [AUR](https://aur.archlinux.org/packages/kid3-cli/) [website](https://kid3.kde.org/)

-Some python modules, such as music-tag and mutagen, will be pulled automatically
+Some python modules, such as music-tag and mutagen, will be pulled automatically.
+If that step fails, you can run `pip install -r dependencies.txt` (or `python3-pip ....`)

 # Install